BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 This section is explicitly meant for cleanly organized solutions to common DevOps SREs requests like creating a user on a machine, setting up a new user, etc...
 The goal is to both save the SRE's time as well as unblock coders faster.
-If a solution is outdated, please communicate/start a thread on our channel: #sre-faqs and ping our technical writer @Jonathan Pinetta (Unlicensed) requesting an update.

 > 💡 If any solution is outdated, please reach out/start a thread on our Slack channel (#sre-faqs) and ping our technical writer @Jonathan Pinetta requesting an update.